eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_4.md

 **Extensions**:
 1a.
 Administrative officer enters wrong credentials and authentication fails: the use case terminates in failure
 3a.
 Administrative officer selects another option: the use case is not finished
 6a.
-Validation fails because there are any blank in the form: administrative officer must fill them
+Validation fails because there are blank fields in the form: administrative officer must fill them
 6b.
 Validation fails because student's fiscal code is already in the system: the use case terminates in failure